 Broken internal links prevent the flow of link equity, or “link juice”, throughout your website.
 Thus, they don’t allow for Page Authority (PA) transfers.
 Moreover, broken internal links can prevent Google’s crawlers from indexing your pages properly and in a timely manner.

-Broken external links make your website appear less authoritative and trustworthy.
+One of the reasons outbound links matter is that they add authority to your site.
+But, broken external links make your website appear less authoritative and trustworthy.
 In turn, your site may not outrank your competitors if search engines determine their sites are more authoritative for queries related to your business.

 Similarly, both types of broken links hamper UX.
 If visitors encounter broken links, they may bounce from your website out of frustration.
 In turn, that will decrease conversion rates, affecting your final revenue.
 This is why regularly monitoring your site and fixing broken links are a classic staple in any SEO best practices guide.